 There is strength in asking for help.

-Jo Cormack posted this article this week outlining the 5 questions parents should ask themselves when it comes to deciding if their child needs specialist help.
+Jo Cormack outlines 5 questions that parents should ask themselves when it comes to deciding if their child needs specialist help in this article.
 And I agree that as a parent you need to #backyourself.
-I believe in giving tools and tips via my website, eCourses, books and classes – all in an attempt to help parents decide on the next steps for their kids.
+I believe in supporting parents on their journey with information, recipes and strategies to assist them decide on the next steps for their kids.
 (Hence, you will never see me rattle off a list of ways to “cure” fussy eating).
 I believe in getting to the bottom of things and sorting them out at the root cause.
 During SOS feeding therapy training (a model developed by Dr Kay Toomey), I learnt so much about “red flags” for feeding issues.
 Here is a summary of the red flags – if these red flags are flying for you, please contact someone for additional support.
-If you want help working out where to go – contact me for some recommendations across Australia & NZ.
-Or if you want to read more about the transitioning of baby through the solid food milestones, read more about the developmental feeding continuum.
+Or if you want to read more about the transitioning of your child through the solid food milestones, read more about the developmental feeding continuum.

-You should also consider that parental stress, feeding anxiety on your part and your own feeding concerns/history can be considered red flags too for feeding your child and seeking help in these circumstances is also strongly recommended.
+Whilst thinking about your child’s feeding concerns, also consider that parental stress, anxiety and your own feeding concerns/history are considered red flags.
+Seeking help in these circumstances is also strongly recommended.
 A great resource for parents is the feeding matters website that is provided by other parents that have gone through the life’s turmoil of having children with feeding difficulties.
 They have an amazing board filled with the best feeding professionals and even have an online questionnaire to help you further clarify if your child has a feeding problem requiring more assistance.